Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Simulated experiments

+Upon further inspection, the good performance of Gibbs was due to using a Rao-Blackwellised estimator of $\pi(\Omega_{jk} \neq 0 \mid \Y)$.
+That is, rather than using the average of the MCMC edge inclusion indicators, in Figure \ref{fig:mixing_p100} we used the average of the edge inclusion probabilities across MCMC iterations.
+Figure \ref{fig:mixing_p100_RB} shows results when using the MCMC average, and there Gibbs is no longer more precise.
+That is, it is not that Gibbs is more efficient generally, but that it leads to a particularly efficient Rao-Blackwellisation for $\pi(\Omega_{jk} \neq 0 \mid \Y)$.
 The second key finding is that (as expected) the most computationally efficient algorithms were those based on pseudo-likelihoods (regression.pl, bdgraph.mpl).
 This said, our exact Bayesian algorithms showed similar run times for a given precision in most cases, the largest differences occurring in the ill-conditioned scenario.